 - The URL of your QR Codes, can also be used in other contexts.
 You can place them on Social Media publications to promote your App and upload the image of the QR Code in your .
 The stats will work just like you were sharing a QR Code.

 - Use the QR Code or the plain URL in your email campaigns.
 It will make the job easier for users that are not familiar with installing an app from desktop devices.

 - Do not forget to add App QR Code or your mobile business card link in your email signature, it has lots of very qualified exposure.

 Create an App QR Code

-With our service you can create App QR Codes for in one ouf our paid plans.
+With our service you can create App QR Codes from any of our Free or Premium Plans in one ouf our paid plans.
 We offer many more QR Code types with conditional routing, e.g. based on country or language settings of the device.